Basic query for JavaScript code¶

 directives are no longer reported.

-The improved query finds several results on the example project including this result:
+The improved query finds several results on the example project including the result below:

 point.bias == -1;